-- 1. 2023 Canadian dollar hedges excludes Canadian dollars on hand which functions as a natural hedge for the Company's 2023 Canadian dollar expenditures. - 2.
+- 1. 2023 Canadian dollar hedges exclude Canadian dollars on hand which functions as a natural hedge for the Company's 2023 Canadian dollar expenditures. - 2.
 The Company previously executed Canadian dollar collar options, which consist of Canadian dollar call and put options within the given range in 2023 through 2024.
 The Company will recognize a gain from the difference between a lower market price and the Canadian dollar call strike price.
 The Company will incur a loss from the difference between a higher market price and the Canadian dollar put strike price.
 2023 includes the TARF and forwards with an extension feature discussed below.
 The Company estimates the timing of future knockouts on the TARF occurring based on analyst consensus estimates for foreign exchange rates. - 3.
-The Company calculates hedge ratios based on future estimates of operating and capital expenditures at Westwood and its corporate office, and Canadian dollar capital expenditures at Côté Gold during the construction period, future estimated uses of commodities and future estimated production.
+The Company calculates hedge ratios based on future estimates of operating and capital expenditures (such as its Canadian dollar operating and capital expenditures at Westwood and its corporate office, and Canadian dollar capital expenditures at Côté Gold during the construction period, future estimated uses of commodities and future estimated production.
 Outstanding derivative contracts are allocated based on a specified allocation methodology.
-Approximately 87% of the 2023 Canadian dollar exposure at Côte has been hedged, after incorporating the SMM funding \$340 million at an assumed rate of 1.32. - 4.
-The Company previously executed Brent and WTI collar options, which consist of Brent and WTI put and call options with strike prices within the given range in 2023 through 2024.
+Approximately 56% of the 2023 Canadian dollar exposure at Côté has been hedged. - 4.
+The Company previously executed Brent and WTl collar options, which consist of Brent and WTl put and call options with strike prices within the given range in 2023 through 2024.
 The Company will incur a loss from the difference between a lower market price and the put strike price.

 The Company will recognize a gain from the difference between a higher market price and the call strike price.
-Includes hedged exposure for WTI at Côté Gold in 2023 and 2024, with a hedge ratio of 30% and 0%, respectively.
-After the sale of Rosebel, the WTI hedges will be applied to Côte in 2023 and 2024, with a hedge ratio of 260% and 170% respectively. - 5.
-In the fourth guarter the Company executed USDCAD forward contracts at an average rate of \$1.3612 for CAD\$150 million. - 6.
-On October 18, 2022, it was announced that the Rosebel mine would be sold and as a resulted was classified as a discontinued operation going forward.
-WTI contracts were entered into in order to hedge Rosebel's oil exposure for which the Company will no longer be exposed to subsequent to closing of the Rosebel sale.
-The number of oil contracts continues to include WTI contracts previously allocated to Rosebel however subsequent to the Rosebel sale the Company's WTI exposure will only pertain to the Côté Gold project.
+Previous Rosebel WTl hedges have been applied to Côté in 2023 and 2024.
+Includes hedged exposure for WTl at Côté Gold in 2023 and 2024, with a hedge ratio of 220% and 168%, respectively.
+The hedge ratio is more than 100% due to the legacy Rosebel hedges and hedge accounting is not applied for these hedges.